 If you choose to use this product as a rectal suppository, it is highly recommended you attempt to clear your bowels prior to inserting it to avoid premature evacuation.
 To facilitate insertion it is recommended you moisten the product by passing it under a stream of cool water or use a personal lubricant.
 When used as a suppository, this product requires 15-20 minutes retention to ensure the complete absorption of the bioactive ingredients.
 This suppository can be inserted in any position.
 Although not required, if inserted while lying on one’s side, consider remaining in the supine position for 1-3 minutes following insertion.
 (Always insert flat end of suppository first).

-Individuals that have chosen to take this product as part of a personal nutrient program have overwhelmingly chosen to utilize this product as a rectal suppository or as a vaginal pessary.
+Individuals that have chosen to take this product as part of a personal nutrient program have overwhelmingly chosen to utilize this product as a rectal suppository.
 However, this product can also be taken safely by mouth.
 If one chooses to take this product orally, then this product may be considered a dietary supplement in accordance with current FDA guidelines.

 Disclaimer: These statements have not been evaluated by the FDA.
 This product is a Federal Food, Drug, and Cosmetic Act compliant combination of naturally derived FDA GRAS (Generally regarded As Safe) herbal, nutraceutical, vitamins, minerals and amino acids products legally sold in the USA.
 In accordance with FDA regulations, when taken orally, this product may be considered a dietary supplement as defined by section 201(ff) of the Act, 21 U.S.C. § 321(ff).
 Also, this product consists ONLY of a combination of naturally derived FDA GRAS (Generally regarded As Safe) herbal, nutraceutical, vitamins, minerals and amino acids products legally sold in the USA.
 Therefore, this product cannot be considered a drug as defined in section 201(g)(1) of the Act, 21 U.S.C. § 321(g)(1).
 This product is not intended to affect the structure or function of the body and is not intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in man.
 Any nutritional suggestions and research regarding this product are provided for informational purposes only, and are not intended to diagnose, treat, cure or prevent disease nor should any information provided be used as a substitute for sound medical advice.